gabriel-azion/doc-studies-mocks/nextjs/ssrFranGepeto.md

 Before getting started, make sure you have:

 - An Azion platform account with Edge Functions enabled
-- Node.js runtime environment (version 16.x or higher) installed in your build environment
+- Node.js runtime environment (version 16.x or 18.x) installed in your build environment
 - The latest version of Azion CLI installed
 - Next.js installed.